breakcraft/Server/CHANGE_TRACKER.md

 - Fixed web server URL creation to fall back to the Host header when req.url is undefined and added a unit test.
 - Added fatal error event emission to Logger and registered cleanup handlers in unpack tools to close caches before exiting.
 - TODO: Expand fatal error cleanup listeners to remaining modules where resources are allocated.
+- Enhanced fatal error handling by awaiting cleanup callbacks and closing network servers on fatal events.